mbernste/mbernste.github.io/_posts/variational_expectation_maximization.md

   - tutorial
 ---

 *Expectation-maximization (EM) is a popular algorithm for performing maximum-likelihood estimation of the parameters in a latent variable model.
-In this post, I discuss the theory behind, and intuition into this algorithm.*
+In this post, I discuss an adapation of the EM algorithm, called variational EM, that performs approximate maximum-likelihood estimation when the posterior distribution required in the E-step is untractable.
+This approach uses *